 Google Cloud Platform (GCP)

-Google’s cloud platform accounts for 13% of the market, with a 35% revenue increase year over year.
+Google’s cloud platform accounts for 13% of the market.
 Known for its ease of use and big data/machine learning capabilities, it is the third-largest provider.
 Moreover, Google pioneered Kubernetes, the open-source, highly scalable, and self-healing container management platform it now offers through its Google Kubernetes Engine (GKE).

 Alibaba Cloud

-Alibaba Cloud is the largest cloud services provider in the Asia-Pacific region and fourth globally, with a market share of 4%.
+Alibaba Cloud is the largest cloud services provider in the Asia-Pacific region and the fourth-largest globally, with a 4% market share.
 It also provides DDOS protection, big data processing, and more.
 Alibaba Cloud’s competitive advantage is its Content Delivery Network (CDN).

 Oracle Cloud

-Other prominent cloud providers include IBM Cloud, DigitalOcean Cloud, Huawei Cloud, Dell Technologies, and Tencent Cloud.
+Other notable cloud platforms include IBM Cloud, Tencent Cloud, Huawei Cloud, DigitalOcean, and Dell Technologies, each serving specific enterprise, developer, or regional needs.

 What Next: How To Understand, Control, And Optimize Cloud Costs